Holy Trinity Church, Blackdown: History

 Holy Trinity was built in 1839–40 as a chapel of ease to the parish church of St John the Baptist in Broadwindsor.
 Its construction was initiated through the efforts of the vicar of Broadwindsor, Rev. George Denison.
 At the time, the parish had a population of almost 1,600, some of whom were miles from the parish church.
 The church at Blackdown was built in a location central to approximately 400 inhabitants who were around three miles from St John.

-The plans for the church were drawn up by Edward Ledger Bracebridge of London.
+The plans for the church were drawn up by Edward Ledger Bracebridge of London (the only example of his work in Dorset).
 It was designed to accommodate 290 people, with 162 of the sittings being free and unappropriated, 68 of which were in a gallery.
 Much of the church's cost was sourced by Rev. Denison from private loans, as well as the Queen Anne's Bounty.
 The Salisbury Diocesan Church Building Association also provided a grant of £150 in January 1839.
 The completed church and its burial ground was consecrated by the Bishop of Salisbury, the Right Rev. Edward Denison, on 22 April 1840.

 In 1894, restoration work was carried out at the church and it received improved seating.
 The vicar of the time, Rev. H. R. W. Farrer, contributed £35 of the approximate £100 cost.
 The rest of the required funds were raised within the parish, including at a sale of work held in the grounds of Blackdown House on 6 June.
 The church was closed for three weeks during September and October 1894, while the restoration work was carried out by Mr. Cooper of Bridport.
 The church reopened with a harvest thanksgiving service on 5 October 1894.
 The debt from the restoration was cleared with a sale of work held at Blackdown National School in July 1895.
 In 1900, a painted and carved reredos was installed in the church, along with a painting of the Nativity, by Rev. G. C. Hutchings and his wife in memory of Rev. Denison.